 Many investors like the idea of compounding returns because it allows them to build wealth over time.
 However, for some, investing isn’t just about making money.
 Some investors want to make sure their dollars are going toward companies and funds that match their values.

-Throughout 2020, one of the biggest issues has been trying to create an environment of anti-racism.
+One of the biggest issues has been trying to create an environment of anti-racism.
 For investors hoping to promote a better approach to racial justice, investing in anti-racist companies is an important part of building a portfolio.

 If you’re interested in putting your investment dollars where your values are, here are some things to think about as you look to invest in companies focused on anti-racism and combating racial injustice.